 Less plastic, more consumers

 Worldwide consumers are growing into the habit of living a sustainable life.
-Word about the proven harmful effects of plastics and other such materials in our ecosystems is catching on rapidly.
+Word about the proven harmful effects of plastics and other such materials in our ecosystems is catching up rapidly.
 Besides the environment, this form of pollution also harms our health.
 This fact helps to develop consciousness of our behavior and how that influences the environment.
 Consumers are adapting their buying behavior towards a responsible way of life.
 With that, they also pay attention to the producer’s integrity.
 The questions became; is this company producing in an environmentally friendly manner, and how is this company contributing to our global society?
 A study by “Unilever” shows that 33% of all consumers take these facts into account when choosing products from a particular brand.
-Consider this, sustainable packaging is thus not only good for the environment, it also boosts your business!
+Considering this, sustainable packaging is thus not only good for the environment, it also boosts your business!